isomerpages/mci-remembering/index.md

       title: Our Tribute
       subtitle: Focus
-      description: Remembering.sg serves as a memorial for our founding Prime Minister, Lee Kuan Yew.We aim to provide the public with insights on his Life & Contributions.
+      description: Remembering.sg serves as a memorial for our founding Prime Minister, Lee Kuan Yew.
+We aim to provide the public with insights on his Life & Contributions.
       button: learn more
       url: /mrleeandsingapore